Equivalences of LLT polynomials via lattice paths: Calculating the weight

-It is a clear that the procedure in Section \ref{sect:procedure} associates a non-crossing matching to every configuration of the vertex model.
-Each walk in the vertex model corresponds to an arc in the matching.
+Through the procedure in Section \ref{sect:procedure}, we can associate a non-crossing matching to every configuration of the vertex model.
+Each walk created by starting the procedure at a singleton path corresponds to an arc in the matching.
 The non-crossing matching associated to our example configuration is

-This mapping from vertex model configurations to non-crossing matchings is useful since, as we will now see, the change in the power of $t$ under $\Phi$ depends only on the matching.
-First, we prove several lemmas. \begin{lem} For a walk starting and ending at the same boundary we have
+This mapping from vertex model configurations to non-crossing matchings is useful since, as we will see, the change in the power of $t$ under $\Phi$ depends only on the matching.
+As a preliminary step, we first prove several lemmas. \begin{lem} For a walk starting and ending on the same boundary we have

+where the RHS is +1 for walks starting and ending on the top boundary and -1 for walks starting and ending on the bottom boundary.